sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 ## The Need

-A company I have been working with ([Gauntlet Networks](https://gauntlet.network/)) needed to set up a website containing documentation for the simulation SDK they are building, but wanted to restrict access to only their clients and employees.
+A company I have been working with ([Gauntlet Networks](https://gauntlet.network/)) needed to set up a website containing documentation for the simulation SDK they are building but wanted to restrict access to only their clients and employees.

 ### Other static hosting solutions